aws-samples/aws-reinvent-trivia-game/README.md

 * **Continuous delivery** ([folder](pipelines/)): Pipelines that deploy code and infrastructure for each of the components.
 * **Canaries** ([folder](canaries/)): Monitoring canaries to continuously test the application and alarm in case of issues.

+The components above are almost entirely deployed with AWS CloudFormation, using either the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) or the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/).

 ## License Summary

 This sample code is made available under the MIT license.
 See the LICENSE file.